grafana/mimir/docs/sources/helm-charts/mimir-distributed/_index.md

 > **Note:** By default, the mimir-distributed Helm chart documentation applies to both Grafana Mimir and GEM.
 If it only applies to GEM, it is explicitly stated.

 {{< section menuTitle="true" >}}

+To learn more about Helm, refer to the [Helm home page](https://helm.sh/).